RRZE-HPC/likwid/trunk/doc/likwid-doxygen.md

 \section faq10 Do you plan to introduce a graphical frontend for LIKWID?
 No, we do not!

+\section faq12 Why does the startup of likwid-perfctr takes so long?
+In order to get reliable time measurements, LIKWID must determine the base clock frequency of your CPU.
+This is done by a measurement loop that takes about 1 second.
+You can avoid the measurement loop by creating a topology configuration file with \ref likwid-genTopoCfg.

-\section faq11 I want to help, were do I start?
+\section faq13 I want to help, were do I start?
 The best way is to talk to us at the <A HREF="https://lists.fau.de/pipermail/rrze-likwid/">mailing list</A>.
 There are a bunch of small work packages on our ToDo list that can be used as a good starting point for learning how LIKWID works.
 If you are not a programmer but you have a good idea, let us know and we will discuss it.
 */